omiridoue/ergm-glasgow-teen-network/02_ERGM_Model.md

-edges are weighted by beeline distance this may conflate the poor fit since naturally you would not measure the closest route to a friends’ home through taking intermediate stops to other friends’ homes, even worse travelling along straight lines - unfortunately this is no Euclidean universe or not!!
+edges are weighted by beeline distance this may conflate the poor fit since naturally you would not measure the closest route to a friends’ home through taking intermediate stops to other friends’ homes, even worse travelling along straight lines - fortunately this is no Euclidean universe!!

 There is also the recognition that we account for little information but it might be an interesting exercise nevertheless, measuring your